KorfLab/korflab.github.io/content.md

 + Smaug

-For some odd reason, Smaug used to be featured on our home page.
+For some odd reason, Smaug (the dragon) used to be featured on our lab page.
 He's gone now, but not forgotten.